 - Planning – We conduct a thorough inspection of your business and consider any factors contributing to current or future pest issues.
 Following this, we will create a customized treatment program specifically designed for your situation.

 - Initial pest control service – Our initial visit will focus on targeting and eliminating any current pest problems you have.
 We will ensure that any future issues are a matter of pest prevention.

 - Regularly scheduled service – At Titan Pest & Wildlife, we provide preventative maintenance programs to ensure that your business is and remains completely pest-free.

 Roach Pest Control

 Roaches multiply rapidly, spread disease, and are a cause of distress and annoyance for people worldwide.
-In St. Louis & Kansas City, roaches are a persistent problem, and most business owners have to schedule regular visits from a cockroach exterminator.
+In St. Louis & St. Louis City, roaches are a persistent problem, and most business owners have to schedule regular visits from a cockroach exterminator.
 If they fail to do this, it is only a matter of time before they have a significant infestation because the roaches tend to flee from a treated building and take up residence in an untreated one.
 Therefore, it is essential to proactively protect your business from roaches by consulting with an experienced pest control expert.